elekto-io/docs/content/en/docs/Getting started/_index.md

   Start using elekto for your organisation.
 ---

-Elekto is a DIY service, so in order to start using it, you're going to have to install it.
+Elekto is a DIY service, so in order to start using it, you're going to have to install it:

-Please see the following guides:

-Ways to install Elekto, any of:

 * [Developer Installation]({{< relref "devinstall.md" >}})
 * [Server Installation]({{< relref "installation.md" >}})